hpai1/cse15l-lab-reports/w3-lab-report.md

 ```
 > Terminal output when using -n flag

 As we can see in the output, the -n flag only adds a slight, but important change in the terminal's output.
 The -n flag includes the line number in which the word is found.
 As we can see above, the word "Neighboring" is found on line 185 in the ch8.txt file.
+The grep -n flag is useful when you want to find the location of a certain word in a file.
+Similar to using Command + F on a word document, grep -n functions the same way, but through terminal.
+Then, when you want to edit the file, you can navigate to the specific line number with the word.

 **Example 2**
 ```